glenn-fung/hugoblox/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BS with Honors in Applied Mathematics with Economics
+    - course: B.S. with Honors in Applied Mathematics with Economics
       institution: The University of Birmingham
       year: 2024
-    - course: BEcon in Economics
+    - course: B.Econ. in Economics
       institution: Jinan University
       year: 2024